gaiaverse/selectionfunctions/README.md

 selectionfunctions
 ==================

-The ``selectionfunctions`` package provides a uniform interface to the selection functions of the major astronomical surveys.
+The ``selectionfunctions`` package aspires to provide a uniform interface to the selection functions of the major astronomical surveys.
 This package is entirely derivative of the truly excellent ``dustmaps`` package created by Gregory M. Green.
-Please cite the ``dustmaps`` JOSS paper when using this package (we aren't joking, we'll be sending you an email if you don't).
+The ``selectionfunctions`` package is a product of the [Completeness of the *Gaia*-verse (CoG) project](https://www.gaiaverse.space/).

 Supported Selection Functions
 -----------------------------